Bitcoin mixer FAQ

 How long does it take to process transaction?

-As soon as we receive the first confirmation of your transaction, we will initiate the Bitcoin mixing transaction.
+As soon as we receive the third confirmation of your transaction, we will initiate the Bitcoin mixing transaction.

 If you chose "instant mixing" service, you will receive your mixed Bitcoin within a few minutes.